5G Primer

 Ultra-low latency

 Latency refers to the time it takes for data to get from one point to another over a network.
-Today’s networks allow us to experience multimedia and connect with other people and machines wirelessly, but these interactions are at times affected by transmission delays.
+Previous generations of mobile networks allowed us to experience multimedia and connect with other people and machines wirelessly, but these interactions are at times affected by transmission delays.

 The 5G benchmark for what is referred to as Ultra-Reliable Low-Latency Communications (URLLC) is a minimum of 1 millisecond; much lower than the 50 millisecond latency benchmark for 4G networks.
-URLLC will allow us to interact and connect in real time.
-This opens up a vast world of possibilities that did not exist prior to 5G.
+URLLC allows us to interact and connect in real time.
+This opens a vast world of possibilities that did not exist prior to 5G.
 Examples include:

-• Telemedicine, where doctors using connected robots will be able to remotely examine, test, diagnose, and even perform surgical procedures on a patient;
+- Telemedicine, where doctors using connected robots are able to remotely examine, test, diagnose, and even perform surgical procedures on a patient;

 Massive connectivity

 The number of physical devices, or “things”, connected to the internet (commonly referred to as the Internet of Things, or IoT) is growing exponentially.
-While estimates vary, the number of IoT devices – fixed and mobile – is expected to jump from tens of billions to hundreds of billions over the next decade.
+While estimates vary, the number of IoT devices is expected to jump from about ten billion in 2020 to more than thirty billion by 2030.
 While not all connected devices require superfast speeds or ultra-low latency, the sheer number of connections will strain the capabilities of today’s networks.

 If you have attended a large gathering such as a concert or a sporting event, you may have found it was difficult to connect to the cellular network, or that service was not completely reliable.
-That is because today’s networks are limited in the number of connections they can support within a defined area.
+That is because previous generations of networks were limited in the number of connections they could support within a defined area.
 For IoT to reach its full potential, the connection density of our wireless networks will have to increase drastically.

 5G networks will be designed to support large numbers of connected physical devices, even in confined spaces.
 The IMT-2020 benchmark for connection density is 1 million devices per square kilometre, compared to around 2,000 devices per square kilometre for 4G.